top of page

 What I do:

-I schedule a check-in every 3 to 6 months for my main pillar pages.
+• I often do a check-in every 3 to 6 months for my main pillar pages.

 You don’t always need to rewrite the whole thing.
 Sometimes, a few tweaks are enough to keep your post ranking and relevant.